toddlerya/transform/README.md

 ## Self Hosting

 - You can self-host the project by running `yarn && yarn build && yarn start`
+- You can also use docker to build and run transform using `docker build -t transform . && docker run -d --name transform -p 3000:3000 transform`

 ## Contributors